christiancannata/agrispesa/wp-content/plugins/cookie-law-info/readme.txt

 == Upgrade Notice ==

-= 3.0.6 =
+= 3.0.8 =

-[Enhancement] - Clickable video placeholders
-[Fix] - Revisit consent button color is not reset on colour scheme changes
+[Enhancement] - Support for CPRA ( Do Not Sell or Share My Personal Information ) [Enhancement] - Option to edit show more/less texts [Enhancement] - Compatibility with Bedrock WordPress boilerplate